 Federal transit law and joint FHWA/FTA planning regulations governing the metropolitan planning process require a locality to include the public and solicit comment when the locality develops its metropolitan long-range transportation plan and its metropolitan TIP.
-FTA has determined that when a recipient follows the procedures of the public involvement process outlined in the FHWA/FTA planning regulations, the recipient satisfies the public participation requirements associated with development of the Program of Projects (POP) that recipients of Section 5307 funds must meet.
-MTC's PPP and public outreach for the TIP satisfy the public participation requirements for the POP for FTA Section 5307 Program.
-Public notices of public involvement activities and times established for public review and comment on the TIP state that they satisfy the POP requirements of the FTA Section 5307 Program.
+FTA has determined that when a recipient follows the procedures of the public involvement process outlined in the FHWA/FTA planning regulations, the recipient satisfies the public participation requirements associated with development of the Program of Projects (POP) that recipients of applicable funds must meet.
+MTC's PPP and public outreach for the TIP satisfy the public participation requirements for the POP for applicable funds.
+Public notices of public involvement activities and times established for public review and comment on the TIP state that they satisfy the public involvement requirements of the FTA annual Program of Projects, for applicable funds.

-Consistent with Federal requirements, the 2017 TIP identifies projects implementing the Americans with Disabilities Act (ADA) required paratransit and key station plans.
+Consistent with Federal requirements, the 2019 TIP identifies projects implementing the Americans with Disabilities Act (ADA) required paratransit and key station plans.
 The ADA requires that public transportation services and facilities, including trains and rail stations, be accessible to persons with disabilities.
 Federal regulations allow each rail system operator to designate certain stations as key stations and to make these readily accessible to and usable by individuals with disabilities, including individuals who use wheelchairs.
 Most of the projects adopted in the key station plans have been implemented.
-Appendix A-66 lists some of the ongoing ADA implementation transit projects.
+Appendix A-50 lists some of the ongoing ADA implementation transit projects.